alukyano/nix-config/README.md

     ```bash
     sudo nixos-rebuild switch --flake .#config
     ```
-    or, if you're not using flakes:
-    ```bash
-    sudo nixos-rebuild boot
-    ```
-    (The `switch` command applies the current configuration.  `boot` applies the configuration to the bootloader, which is less common for experimentation).

 ## Contributing

-Because this is personal stuff, I don't need any contributions to this repository!
+Because this is almost personal stuff, I don't need any contributions to this repository!

 ## License